Previous dayApril 24, 2026Next day

 10.0 km18II-✓ ReviewedUSGS →

-Seismographs logged a magnitude 4.0 earthquake 66 km W of Petrolia, CA with origin time 19:29 UTC on April 24, 2026.
+A magnitude 4.0 earthquake was recorded 66 km W of Petrolia, CA on April 24, 2026 at 19:29 UTC.
 Nearby residents submitted 18 felt reports to the USGS DYFI platform.
 On the Modified Mercalli scale, shaking reached 2.5 — considered weak.
-The hypocenter lay at 10.0 km, placing this in the shallow crustal category.
+At a depth of 10.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Geolocation places the event at 40.370°N, -125.058°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-24